barberezra/final-project/ezra_standups.md

 ## 04-30

  - Figured out how to implement the reading of the input value and changing the state accordingly.
 We will incorporate the APIs soon, but I have to complete the value reading function.

+## 05-3
+ - Need to figure out how to save and read the state of the input bar, but the function is not getting to the other function that saves it.
+That should be pretty simple, so I can spend the weekend working on it.
+We are now going to experiment with APIs and start linking them to website files and send and receive HTTP requests.